 Your code should look like this…

-It’s important to point out that once the bugs are squashed, you probably should turn error reporting off.
+It’s important to point out that once the problem is solved, you probably should turn error reporting off.
 To do this, simply change each TRUE to FALSE.
 It’s like flipping a switch.

 However, if you’re working on a site that is under development or not generally available to the public, setting the display items to TRUE can make your life a lot easier.